Financial Aid Information and Policies

 Outside Scholarships

-Outside scholarships are scholarships that students will use as additional funding.
+Outside scholarships are scholarships that students use as additional funding.
 Scholarships may be awarded from foundations, churches, retail businesses, etc. Additional information about outside scholarships can be found on our external aid webpage.

 Standard Corporate Tuition Assistance